tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ## HPKE Decryption with OpenBase

 The recipient will create the receiving HPKE context by invoking SetupBaseR() (Section 5.1.1 of {{RFC9180}}) with "skR", "enc" (output of base64url decoded 'ek'), and "info" (empty string).
 This yields the context "rctxt".
 The receiver then decrypts "ct" (output of base64url decoded JWE Ciphertext) by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.
-In the JWE Compact Serialization,the "aad" parameter is constructed from Additional Authenticated Data encryption parameter.
-In the JWE Compact Serialization, the "aad" parameter is configured with an empty octet sequence.
+The "aad" parameter should be the Encoded Protected Header value BASE64URL(UTF8(JWE Protected Header)).

 The Open function will, if successful, decrypts "ct".
 When decrypted, the result will be either the CEK (when Key Encryption mode is used), or the content (if Integrated Encryption mode is used).
 The CEK is the symmetric key used to decrypt the ciphertext.
 If a "zip" parameter was included, the recipient will uncompress the decrypted plaintext using the specified compression algorithm.